Keep your iPhone 13 mini pristine with a great case

-For the second year in a row, Apple has brought back a smaller form factor for its hottest product.
 The iPhone 13 mini is small enough to hold and use one-handed.
-However, drops can still happen, so you should be safe and use a case.
-Also, don't forget an iPhone 13 mini screen protector.
-We've rounded up some of our favorite cases for the iPhone 13 mini, and watch this list grow over time as new cases arrive.
+However, drops can still happen, so you should be safe and use a case on your smartphone.
+We've rounded up some of our favorite cases for the iPhone 13 mini and watch this list grow over time as new cases arrive.

 - Apple's own: Apple Silicone Case with MagSafe